EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/web/README.md

 ## disable_http()

 Disables HTTP.
-Be careful using this method as it may disrupt this API.
+Be careful using this function as it may disrupt this API.
 Example:

 ```python